Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 2. Hebrews 7 Explains Tithing Further

-The Book of Hebrews provides important teachings on tithing and compares the Levitical priesthood in the Old Testament to the Melchizedek priesthood.
+The Book of Hebrews teaches about tithing.
+It compares the Old Testament Levitical priesthood to the Melchizedek priesthood.

 Abraham paid tithes to Melchidezek in Genesis 14:17-20 (NIV),